Padrón: History and etymology

-Iria Flavia was a Celtic settlement, capital the Capori, located in the confluence of rivers Sar and Ulla, and on the crossroads to Braga (Portugal) and Astorga (León).
-It became Iria Flavia under Titus Flavius Vespasianus, and it was the Episcopal See during the Middle Ages until Alfonso II of Asturias moved it to Compostela after the foundation of Santiago's sepulchre.
-In modern days, the town is the last stop on the Portuguese Way path of the Camino de Santiago.
+Iria Flavia was an ancient Celtic settlement, the capital of the Capori tribe.
+It was located at the confluence of the rivers Sar and Ulla, and on the crossroads to Braga (Portugal) and Astorga (León).
+It became Iria Flavia under Titus Flavius Vespasianus.
+During the middle ages, it was the Episcopal See until Alfonso II of Asturias moved it to Compostela after the finding of Saint James the Great's sepulchre.
+In modern days, the town is the last stop on The Portuguese Way route of the Camino de Santiago.

 When the name "Padrón" became more popular, "Iria Flavia" was consigned to a small hamlet (the current parish).

-According to tradition, it was in Iria Flavia that Apostle Saint James first preached during his stay in Hispania.
-Soon after his death that his disciples Theodore and Athanasius brought his head and his body to Iria from Jerusalem in a stone boat.
+According to tradition, it was in Iria Flavia that the Apostle Saint James first preached during his stay in Hispania.
+Soon after his death, his disciples Theodore and Athanasius brought his head and body to Iria from Jerusalem in a stone boat.
 They moored the boat to a pedrón (Galician for big stone), hence the new toponym given to the place.
-The two disciples remained in Iria Flavia (now Padrón) to preach after burying the Apostle in Compostela, and the legendary pedrón can be seen today at the parish church of Santiago de Padrón.
+The two disciples remained in Iria Flavia (now Padrón) to preach after burying Saint James in Compostela.
+The legendary pedrón can be seen today at the parish church of Santiago de Padrón.

-Padrón soon became a popular passing place in the Camino de Santiago pilgrimage route and suffered several attacks in the 10th and 11th centuries by both Vikings and Normans.
+Padrón soon became a popular passing place in the Camino de Santiago pilgrimage route and suffered several attacks in the 10th and 11th centuries by Vikings and Normans.
 The invasion attempts decreased after the Torres del Oeste (West Towers) were built as protection in Catoira (Pontevedra) by Bishop Cresconio.
-This led to a great period of prosperity during the 12th and 13th centuries.
+This led to a period of prosperity during the 12th and 13th centuries.

 During this period and under Archbishop Diego Gelmírez (born in the West Towers) a quay was built by the Sar river bank.
 From its shipyard came the first galleys of the Galician Navy.

 In the 15th century, Archbishop Rodrigo de Luna moved Santiago de Compostela's Town Council to Padrón for two years, to fend off the influence of the Counts of Altamira.
 His sepulcher with a reclining sculpture can be found at the Iria Flavia parish church.

 The focus of attention gradually moved to nearby Compostela, capital of Galicia.

 Economy

-The economy is based mainly on fishing and agriculture (peppers, kiwis, flowers are grown), and to a lesser extent on other industries (wood, tanned hide, aluminum), tourism and trade, due to its location at a crossroads.
+The economy is based mainly on fishing and agriculture (peppers, kiwis and flowers are grown), and to a lesser extent on other industries (wood, tanned hide, aluminium), tourism and trade, due to its location at a crossroads.